-McLaughlin began her community involvement through military-affiliated organizations and at the encouragement of friends and neighbors, she ran for Clarksville City Council in 2006.
+McLaughlin began her community involvement through military-affiliated organizations and with the encouragement of friends and neighbors, she ran for Clarksville City Council in 2006.
 She was the first active-duty military spouse elected to be a member of the Clarksville City Council.
 McLaughlin was re-elected twice and ended her time on the city council in December 2018 after serving three consecutive four-year terms.

-While a member of the Clarksville City Council McLaughlin consistently fought to reduce government spending and stop tax burdens on our citizens.
+While a member of the Clarksville City Council McLaughlin consistently fights to reduce government spending and stop tax burdens on our citizens.
 McLaughlin also advocated for transparency in city government.
 McLaughlin successfully lobbied the Tennessee Department of Transportation for several significant improvements along Ft.
 Campbell Blvd.
 Among these are five signalized crosswalks along Ft.
-Campbell Blvd. and Providence Blvd., the soon-to-be-built sidewalks from Quin Lane to Cunningham Lane, and Walnut Street toward Providence Blvd., and the funding for 41 new bus shelters to be located along Ft.
+Campbell Blvd. and Providence Blvd., the sidewalks from Quin Lane to Cunningham Lane, and Walnut Street toward Providence Blvd., and the funding for 41 new bus shelters to be located along Ft.
 Campbell Blvd. and Providence Blvd.

 In 2011 McLaughlin worked closely with law enforcement to create the city council ordinance that banned synthetic drugs.
 This effort ultimately inspired the state law banning the same substances.